What is an Annuity: Understanding the basics

 "Will my savings last after I retire?"

 Not sure whether an annuity is right for your retirement goals?
-An Ameriprise financial advisor will provide you with personalized advice based on your income needs, as well as solutions to help protect you from uncertainty.
+An Ameriprise financial advisor can provide you with personalized advice based on your income needs, as well as solutions that may help protect you from uncertainty.

 What is an annuity?

-An annuity is a long-term insurance product that provides guaranteed income.
+An annuity is a long-term insurance product that can provide guaranteed income.

 How do annuities work?